tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 **So let's build our first Jekyll blog.**

-The steps will be first building your blog on your own machine, and once you customized it as you want it to be, you can deploy one folder only labeled `_site`.
+The steps will be first building your blog on your own machine, and once you customized it as you want it to be, you can deploy the `_site` folder to the hosting space.

 To setup your Jekyll environment, you'll need to install Ruby -the language that Jekyll is build by-, then bundler -the thing that will manage your projects decadencies-, and finally Jekyll itself.

 The instructions are varies according to type of your operating system.
 If you are using Linux -which I love and recommend-, then it's the same ever-boring "open terminal, then run this apt/yum command" thing.

 If by any chance your linux distro is Ubuntu, Follow these steps: